A powerful conventional germ fighter and mouthwash for occasional and emergency use

 What is Chlorhexidine?

 Chlorhexidine is a powerful "broad-spectrum" chemical antiseptic effective against Gram-positive, Gram-negative, aerobic and anaerobic bacterial species, with greater activity on Gram-positive than on Gram-negative germs.
-It is commonly sold in 0.12% and 0.2% solutions as a mouth rinse.
+It is commonly sold in 0.12% and 0.2% solutions as a mouth rinse and also available as a gel.

 Amazingly (and helpfully), the typical reason for shunning chemical preparations on your skin (or mucosa for that matter) - the fact that some of the concoction will penetrate into your blood stream and body where it has to be detoxified by your hard-working liver etc. - does not apply to chlorhexidine.
 While it adheres to teeth and oral mucosa for a long time, it does not penetrate into the body via the mucosal lining of your mouth.
 And about 100% of it is being excreted without being metabolised.
 So if you'd like to occasionally treat yourself to a mouth free of any odours or most bacteria, have at chlorhexidine, the amazing bacteria killer...